 How I work

 I am a warm, gentle therapist, skilled in working with the whole person including body, mind and spirit.
 From talking therapy to exploring creative approaches, I work with a holistic, integrative, non-judgmental and person centred perspective.
-Listening and trust are at the core of my work.
-In my view these are essential to a good therapeutic relationship and as I learn and understand those I work with and the difficulties they experience as well as their aims.

 Sometimes words can feel they simply aren’t enough and it can be difficult to express feelings, thoughts and experiences.
 At times it can be difficult to say what’s happening inside.
 Creative methods such as the use of art materials, elements from nature, miniature objects, puppets, images, metaphor and story, movement, creative writing, music, poetry and drama can help self expression.
 As a therapist and creative arts therapist, I have the training and experience to help you explore both verbally and non verbally.